3 Hidden Forts Around Matheran Worth Exploring

 The Weather Made Everything Better

-One thing that made these fort views special was the weather around Matheran.
-Clouds constantly moved through the hills, sunlight appeared and disappeared suddenly, and cool breeze flowed through the forest trails.
+Clouds constantly moved through the hills, sunlight appeared and disappeared suddenly, and a cool breeze flowed through the forest trails.

 At times, entire mountain ranges would disappear behind thick fog and then slowly reappear again.
+Watching the mist drift across the valleys created a peaceful and almost dreamlike atmosphere.

+Even the forests felt more alive as the cool air carried the scent of wet soil and greenery.
 That changing atmosphere made even simple walks around Matheran feel exciting.

 More Than Just a Hill Station